 - 1. For each zone, multiply the (single) image by the zonal weights of the voxels to create a zonal image. - 2.
 Forward project the zonal image to create a zonal data model. - 3.
 The combined data model is a linear combination of the zonal data models with coefficients c_n . - 4.
-Set each c_n such that χ^2{γ} is minimized. - 5.
-If a c_n <0, set the most negative one to zero and repeat step 4 keeping it fixed at zero.
+Set each cn such that χ^2{γ} is minimized. - 5.
+If a cn <0, set the most negative one to zero and repeat step 4 keeping it fixed at zero.
 Continue until there are no negative coefficients.
 (This step is what prevents the use of the method in conjunction with EM.) - 6.
-Set the data model to the linear combination with the cn determined in steps 4 and 5.
+Set the data model to the linear combination with the cn determined in steps 4 and 5. - 7.
+Reset the image to a linear combination of the zonal images with the same cn. - 8.
+The image and the data model have now been changed consistently (due to the linearity of the forward projection).
+Discard the zonal images, data models and zonal coefficients cn. - 9.
+Update the image using the back projection without regard to zones.